How to Clean Vinyl Siding

 The great thing about vinyl siding is that it offers all the appeal of wood siding without the maintenance worries.
 More specifically, vinyl siding has the look of wood without the rotting, splitting, checking, cracking, and it won’t attract insects.
 The Vinyl Siding Institute suggests you can keep vinyl siding looking new with periodic cleaning using mild soap and water from a garden hose.

 As a professional cleaner I don’t dispute that you can keep your own home clean using soap and water.
 Having said that, I can assure you that soap and water will not remove the blue / green algae that is common here in Hampton Roads Virginia.
 We have an extremely moist, humid climate which is perfect for algae and moss growth.
+If you want to understand how to clean vinyl siding in coastal Virginia, keep reading.

 Another caveat to keeping your home clean doing it yourself with soap and water is that you must doing it regularly.
 If you want to prevent the algae growth that happens, you’re must clean it monthly.
 At a minimum every other month.
 If you let it go for a year or longer, algae will grow, and soap and water WILL NOT remove it.